 Live Channel Catfish (Ictalurus punctatus) 50% male 50% female.

-They are small (3 inches) when shipped, but they grow very fast .
+They are small (less than 3 inches) when shipped, but they grow very fast .

 We guarantee live delivery.